lexe11/generic-cart/README.md

 ---

-> Note: if you are having problems with the guest cart - clean the csrf_token cookie that could have been saved in your browser from another localhost project.
+> Note: if you are having problems with the guest cart on a localhost - clean the csrf_token cookie that could have been saved in your browser from another localhost project.